adamehirsch/tidbyt-icalendar/README.md

    - they're small, so I don't mind putting them in source control.
 - I'm using the Tidbyt PUSH API endpoint as described here: https://tidbyt.dev/docs/tidbyt-api/b3A6MTYyODkwOA-push-to-a-device
   - The Tidbyt devs say this API is a work in progress, and make no commitments to its stability (totally appropriate at this phase of things) so caveat emptor.
+- The icalevents library needs both a very specific fix version (specified in pyproject.toml) and a minor file update as specified at https://github.com/Herrner/icalevents/pull/2/files -- surely there must be a better way.